What are your triggers?

 - Be clear and honest about what you need

 That is it!
 Have an awesome thanks giving Black Friday and weekend.

 P.S.
 I will also update a small tips guide to over -thinking and social comparison Something else we covered this week.

-Posted on 2015-11-27, in SELF HELP FOR SANITY, Write to create and tagged communication, Emotions, Family matters, Life Coping skills, Life habits, Living with Mental illness, mental health awareness, Mental Wellbeing, MY BRAIN -MY THOUGHTS, Perseverence, Recovery, Self help, self improvement, The Dramatic Triangle, THIS IS LIFE.
+Posted on Nov 27, 2015, in SELF HELP FOR SANITY, Write to create and tagged communication, Emotions, Family matters, Life Coping skills, Life habits, Living with Mental illness, mental health awareness, Mental Wellbeing, MY BRAIN -MY THOUGHTS, MY WORLD, Perseverence, Recovery, Self help, self improvement, The Dramatic Triangle.
 Bookmark the permalink.
 3 Comments.